Sumeet72/Sumeet72.github.io/reveal.js-master/examples/presentation.md

 -Efficient Workflow Automation-Streamline your workflow with GitHub Actions and automate tasks such as building and testing your code, deploying applications.

+---

--Fork-It is an tool for copying source code from someone's repository to your repository and contributing to it.
+-Fork: It is an tool for copying source code from someone's repository to your repository and contributing to it.

 -Pull requests-It tells others about changes you've pushed to a branch in a repository on GitHub.